Kids in the City

 • The cloakroom is located on level -1 (you can get there by elevator).

-• It is also worth to visit the Ethnographic Museum exhibitions (eg. folk costumes from Poland and Europe, ritual accessories, fabrics, decorative ceramics, woodcarving, historic instruments, toys, paper cut-outs and much more).
+• It is also worth visiting the Ethnographic Museum exhibitions (eg. folk costumes from Poland and Europe, ritual accessories, fabrics, decorative ceramics, woodcarving, historic instruments, toys, paper cut-outs, and much more).

 Click here to read our tips on visiting the Ethnographic Museum in Warsaw